satishsahani33/PaylocityBenefitsCalculatorSeed/README.md

     ** ng serve --> To run the application
 ** Development server

-Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 # To run the Asp .Net Core API
 ** Navigate to PaylocityBenefitsCalculator and open solution file in Visual Studio 2022

 Requirements:

 Entity Frameworkcore, Mssql local database, dapper
 I have used sql local database for this project, so
- a.
-Create the "mypaycheckdb" database in ms sql local database. b.Restore Nuget packages from package manager, Right click solution file and select Restore Nuget Packages.
+ ** Create the "mypaycheckdb" database in ms sql local database.
+ ** Restore Nuget packages from package manager, Right click solution file and select Restore Nuget Packages.
 It will install all the required packages.

-c.
-I have uses entity framework core and dapper
+** I have uses entity framework core and dapper
-d.
-Run the following two commands in package manager console.
+** Run the following two commands in package manager console.
 Make sure "mypaycheckdb" is already created in sql local database otherwise the command will throws error.

      Add-Migration InitalMigration
      Update-Database
-e.
-After successfully executing these commands run the application(press F5), it will open Asp.Net Core Web API
+** After successfully executing these commands run the application(press F5), it will open Asp.Net Core Web API

+** Make sure you are using the correct port
+Default angular UI runs at: `http://localhost:4200/` API runs at:

-f.
-Browse through angular application
+** Browse through angular application

+** Click Load Mock Data in UI to load mock data in database

 # To run the Unit Test
 I have also create 6 test scenario in ApiTests project.
-To run simply go to Test Menu -> Run All Test
+To run simply
+** Go to Test Menu -> Run All Test

 # Note: